 Wearing a compression bandage will reduce swelling by applying force to the injured tissue.
 A compression knee sleeve also prevents fatigue and improves muscle performance, while protecting the knee from chaffing, blisters, and abrasions.

 Compression knee sleeves encourage healing by reducing inflammation and improving circulation. ( See Product on Amazon)

 Elevate your knee above the level of your heart to decrease the pooling of fluid.
 Try reclining when you rest to lessen swelling in your knees.

 Neuromuscular electrical stimulation of the muscles in the knee will ease pain and disperse swelling.
 When used correctly, it can encourage healing in your knee.
 A TENS unit, provides safe pain management for aching, tense muscles.
 Use pre-programmed modes like massage, acupuncture, and cupping to strengthen the meniscus and surrounding tissues.

 A TENS unit is a simple, portable way to reduce the recovery time for your torn meniscus.
-(See Product)
+(See Product on Amazon)